 You can call us on

 The Firm carries out a data protection risk assessment to assess the risks posed by its processing activities and implements mitigation strategies to control the risk(s).
-The Firm’s data protection risk assessment enables it to identify vulnerabilities and ensure that it implements adequate organisational and technical measures to ensure the security of the personal data it processes.
+The Firm’s data protection risk assessment enables it to identify vulnerabilities and ensure that it implements adequate organizational and technical measures to ensure the security of the personal data it processes.

 The Firm carries out pre-recruitment vetting on all staff that will handle personal data as part of their role.
 The Firm’s pre-recruitment checks will confirm the identity of the candidate and ascertain whether the prospective staff is of good character in order to entrust them with the processing activity.